-That night, some shepherds were in the field outside the village guarding their sheep and there appears an angel of the Lord in the night sky with the glory of the Lord shining all around them.
+That night, some shepherds were in a field outside the village in the same country (Bethlehem) guarding their sheep, when before their eyes in the night sky, an appearance of an angel of the Lord was seen before them.
+And the glory of the Lord was shining all around them.
 At such a spectacular sight, fear came upon the shepherds.
 But, the assurance by the angel of the Lord led the shepherds to not be afraid because he brought Good News that would fill them and everyone else with great joy!
-The Good News by the angel of the Lord was in regard to God's Son, the Messiah that had just been born.
+The Good News by the angel of the Lord was in regard to God's Son, the Messiah (Jesus) that had just been born.
 They gave the place that the shepherds could find Him-in the city of David, which is Bethlehem.
 They let the shepherds know that He was the Savior, Christ the Lord that was born on that day.
-They were told to look for the babe wrapped in swaddling clothes lying in a manger.
-Suddenly a multitude of the heavenly host appeared with that angel giving praise and glory saying "Glory to God in the highest, and on earth peace, good will toward men."
-The angels now disappeared and the shepherds decided to go to Bethlehem to see what the angels had revealed to them.
-They went with haste and found Mary and Joseph with the babe lying in a manger.
-When they had seen with their own eyes, they began spreading this Good News of this child to others (w.
-8-17).
+They gave a sign for the shepherds to find Him.
+They were told to look for the babe wrapped in swaddling clothes, lying in a manger.
+Suddenly a multitude of the heavenly host appeared with that angel giving praise and glory saying "Glory to God in the highest, and on earth peace, good will toward men" (2: 8-14).